 The terrorist attacks that took place in Paris on 13 November caused immediate changes to US security measures.
 These changes also come as a result of what is considered an ‘ongoing threat’, and thus certain actions have been put into place.

 The Visa Waiver Programme makes travel to the USA a simple, easy process, for citizens of countries participating in the scheme.
-Instead of applying for a visa, passengers can apply for ESTA online (the Electronic System for Travel Authorization), which minimises the administrative procedure and applied for over the internet.
+Instead of applying for a visa, passengers can apply for ESTA, Electronic System for Travel Authorization, online, which minimises the administrative procedure and applied for over the internet.

 In order to keep this system running properly, the USA frequently revise their security measures, to ensure that they know exactly who is in the country and the general reason for their being there.
 The benefit of such updates is that the system always has safety and security as its fundamental priorities, both for the country itself and for passengers.